 Early this morning, you will drive through the border from Botswana and once again into Namibia, the Caprivi strip.
 Home to a number of national parks and tribes, the strip is well known for its wide abundance of wildlife, cultures, rivers and bush.

-The Okavango River is the fourth-largest river system in southern Africa.
+The Kavango River is the fourth-largest river system in southern Africa.
 Starting in Angola, it runs south-eastward into Namibia and forms part of the Angolan/Namibian border.
-Visitors can soak up the magnificent views of the cascading Popa Falls a popular tourist attraction, just before the river crosses over into Botswana creating the renowned Okavango Delta.
+Visitors can soak up the magnificent views of the cascading Popa Falls a popular tourist attraction, just before the river crosses over into Botswana creating the renowned Kavango Delta.
 The area surrounding the river is known for its lush vegetation, spectacular natural beauty, and abundant wildlife.
 It is home to 150 species of fish and supports over 400 species of bird, making it a popular fishing and birding destination.
-Visitors can enjoy a wide range of adventure opportunities in and around the river, jump on a scenic boat cruise, visit the many reserves which dot the region, and explore the riverside town of Rundu, set on the banks of the Okavango River, it is the rural capital of the Kavango Region.
+Visitors can enjoy a wide range of adventure opportunities in and around the river, jump on a scenic boat cruise, visit the many reserves which dot the region, and explore the riverside town of Rundu, set on the banks of the Kavango River, it is the rural capital of the Kavango Region.

 This morning, make a turn at the Mashi Crafts shop before you head towards Rundu.
 Along the way you will cross parts of national parks.